Here’s a Labor Day review of what we know about the impact that global warming is projected to have on labor productivity.

-Here is the key chart from a 2010 Ziven-Neidell paper for the National Bureau of Economic Research, “Temperature and the Allocation of Time: Implications for Climate Change.”
+Here is the key chart from the Ziven-Neidell paper for the National Bureau of Economic Research, “Temperature and the Allocation of Time: Implications for Climate Change.”
 It plots “the number of minutes in a day that individuals (who work in outdoor or temperature-exposed sectors in the USA) spent working as a function of maximum temperature (in Fahrenheit) that day.”

 Productivity starts to nose-dive at 90°F and falls off the cliff at 100°F.

-As for the cumulative impact, here’s a key figure from the 2013 NOAA study, “Reductions in labour capacity from heat stress under climate warming.”
+As for the cumulative impact, here’s a key figure from the 2013 NOAA study, “Reductions in labour capacity from heat stress under climate warming”:

-Andrew Gelman, director of the Applied Statistics Center at Columbia University, summed up the research this way in a 2012 post: “2% per degree Celsius … the magic number for how worker productivity responds to warm/hot temperatures.”
+Andrew Gelman, director of the Applied Statistics Center at Columbia University, summed up the research this way in a 2012 post, “2% per degree Celsius … the magic number for how worker productivity responds to warm/hot temperatures.”
 The negative impact appears to start at about 26°C (79°F).

 If we stay anywhere near our current path of carbon pollution emissions, then as we move towards the middle of the century, a larger and larger fraction of our summertimes will be intolerable outside.
+And SomeEcards, “The Onion” of e-card companies, makes a serious point here: In the not-too-distant future, people are going to be amazed that anybody ever thought Labor Day signified the unofficial end of summer.

 The tropics and much of the Northern Hemisphere are likely to experience an irreversible rise in summer temperatures within the next 20 to 60 years if atmospheric greenhouse gas concentrations continue to increase, according to a new climate study by Stanford University scientists…